Shaf8808/PP4-news-site/README.md

 ```
 python3 manage.py migrate
 ```
-- Run the project to test everything is connected properly
+- Run the project to test that everything is connected properly

 ### Deploy